Marquise Brown Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Matchup vs. Minnesota

-- The Vikings are conceding 269.1 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The 269.1 passing yards the Vikings give up per game makes them the NFL's 18th-ranked pass defense this season.

-- With nine passing TDs conceded this season, the Vikings defense is ranked second in the NFL.
+- With nine passing TDs allowed this season, the Vikings defense is ranked second in the NFL.

 Recent Performances

-- In his Week 7 game against the Bengals, Brown was targeted 14 times and recorded five catches for 80 yards (16 yards per reception) and scored one touchdown.
+- In his Week 7 game against the Bengals, Brown was targeted 14 times and recorded five catches for 80 yards (16 yards per catch) and scored one touchdown.

-- Brown's stat line during his last three games includes 18 grabs for 240 yards and three touchdowns.
-He averaged 80.0 yards per game, and was targeted 29 times.
+- In his last three games, Brown has 18 receptions (29 targets) for 240 yards and three touchdowns, averaging 80.0 yards per game.

 Brown's Baltimore Teammates